MelvinCruz32/Data-Analysis-Portfolio/Hospital+Patient+Records/Hospital_Patient_Records_README.md

 #### c.
 Hospital Costs per Visit
 - The average cost per visit is $6,270.
 - Inpatients have the highest average cost per visit, which is $9,330.
 COVID-19 costs $126,000 for the intensive care unit and $19,000 for isolation.
-The average increases more because they encounter problems such as malignant disorders and injuries.
+The average increased more because they encountered problems such as malignant disorders and injuries.
 The average price for these problems ranges from $10,000 to $26,000
 - Outpatients have an average of $2.02k because most of them encounter lung cancer issues.
 These issues are suspicion of lung cancer, non-small cell lung cancer, and non-small cell lung carcinoma.
 - Emergency patients spend an average of $7,460 because they encountered a stroke, which costs $161,000.
 The other two visits were for myocardial infarction and stroke, which cost $66,000 and $25,000, respectively.
 #### d.
 Procedures Covered by Insurance